top of page

 FOODCITYBOOST (European project)

-What are we doing in Almere?
+What do we do in Almere?

 Urban Agriculture Lab (Almere & region)